Log-concave poset inequalities: Final remarks and open problems

 Let us note that our proof of Stanley's inequality~\eqref{eq:Sta} can be generalized to reversible interval greedoids.
 Unfortunately, in the examples above the corresponding generalization of Stanley's inequality is trivial.
 It would be interesting to characterize reversible greedoids or at least find new interesting examples.

 From the \emph{computational complexity} point of view, one can distinguish ``easy inequalities'' from ``hard inequalities'', depending whether the components (or their differences) are computationally easy or hard.
-For example, \emph{Hoffman’s bound} (see e.g.~\cite[Thm~8.8]{Big}), relates the \emph{independence number of a graph} which is \ts $\SP$-complete compute to the ratio of graph eigenvalues which can be computed in polynomial time.
-Assuming \ts $\poly \ne \NP$, one would not expect such bound to be sharp in many natural cases.
+For example, \emph{Hoffman’s bound} (see e.g.~\cite[Thm~8.8]{Big}), relates the \emph{independence number of a graph} which is \ts $\NP$-hard, to the ratio of graph eigenvalues which can be computed in polynomial time.
+Assuming \ts $\poly \ne \NP$, one would expect such bound not to be sharp in many natural cases.

 By contrast, Alon's lower bound on the number of spanning trees in regular graphs (see~\cite{Alon}) has both sides computable in polynomial time.
 This suggests that complexity approach may not necessarily capture the mathematical difficulty of the result.